-You want to expand your list of client niches for your digital marketing agency, and you’ve heard that ecommerce is a growing industry.
-Or perhaps you’re just getting started, and you have experience in the ecommerce world.
+You own a digital marketing agency and you want to expand your list of client niches.
+You’ve heard that ecommerce is a growing industry that always needs help with Facebook ads.
+Or perhaps you’re just getting started, and you have previous experience in the ecommerce world.
 You figure that’s a good niche for you to start with.

 You know that ecommerce business owners are great at selling online, but may not know a lot about Facebook ads.
 Plus, they’re usually hard at work, running their business (or in some cases, businesses).
 They don’t have time to learn the ins and outs of Facebook ad campaigns.